-Everyday Life in the Self-Driving City
+How Driverless Cars Will Change the Feel of Cities

 More autonomous Ubers pass, and I finally notice that none of them have passengers.
 Just pilots conducting tests for some hypothetical future.
 Or the most expensive, complicated branding exercise possible.
 Or both.

 Later, an Uber spokesperson says that it’s still early days for autonomy.
 Riders cannot explicitly request a self-driving Uber yet, but there’s a chance they might be assigned one under the right conditions.
-The pilots are also supposed to gauge rider sentiment toward the technology.
+In addition to trying out real-world scenarios, the pilots are also supposed to gauge rider sentiment toward the technology.
 But for me at least, there are to be no sentiments gauged.
-Eventually—and almost forcefully—Uber’s Advanced Technology Group communications staff offers to arrange a ride for me, so I can report back on the spoils of my expedition to their future.
+Eventually—and almost forcefully—Uber’s Advanced Technologies Group communications staff offers to arrange a ride for me, so I can report back on the spoils of my expedition to their future.
 But by that time I’ve already left town.
 Really, the car is just a carnival ride for now, anyway.
 The real show is watching from the curb of the future.

 * * *

 I give up and hoof it back to my hotel.
 It’s one of a few hotels and motor lodges renovated to their mid-century glory in this area.
-Bright trim, stone façades, bent-laminated walnut furniture.
+Bright trim, stone facades, bent-laminated walnut furniture.
 This place has huge neon signs that read HOTEL and POOL, throwbacks to the generic-chic of 1950s and ’60s roadside Americana.

 Then as now, the automobile was a technology of access and freedom.
 A car made any place accessible, even if just in theory.
 That’s also why cars became a means of self-expression: How to go somewhere was a choice, so the type and color of a car conveyed a style.
 The gray Uber Volvos, fetching though they are, forecast the end of that allure.
 How can a car offer freedom when you have to ask a company to let you use it?